 While TSP allows for loans, IRAs can offer more flexibility in terms of loan provisions, depending on the provider.
 However, it’s important to note that not all IRA providers offer loan options, so you’ll need to review your provider’s terms carefully.

-Despite these advantages, there are some cautions to consider before making the switch.
-Not all IRAs are cheaper than TSP, and some may have higher fees or commissions.
-Therefore, it's essential to compare costs before moving your funds.
 Additionally, you may lose some of TSP’s benefits, such as its low costs and simplicity, when you move to an IRA.
 It’s also critical to ensure that the transfer is a direct rollover to avoid taxes and potential penalties.
 To ensure the best decision for your financial future, it’s recommended to consult with a financial advisor to assess whether transferring your TSP to an IRA aligns with your long-term financial strategy.

 Advantages of an Indexed Annuity Over a TSP